About

 A.I.R.
 Residency, Auzits, France

 Chaussette received a scholarship at the School of the Art Institute of Chicago and studied in the UK, Duke University and Osaka University of Arts in Japan.
-She is a founder of Atelier 54 Chicago with four other women artists from France and Mexico.
+She is a founder of Atelier 54 Chicago with four women artists from France and Mexico.
+The influence of her work as an artist-turned-journalist in radio and television can be seen in her public art series, “Unsung Heroes: Art of People on the Streets IN the Streets,” exhibited in JCDecaux bus shelters the summer of 2024 in Chicago and now on display online.